-The Transitional Care Network (TCN) provides on-site primary care to patients while they transition from the hospital to home or an alternative-care setting.
+The Transitional Care Network (TCN) provides on-site primary care to patients as they transition from the hospital to home or an alternative-care setting.

-Our network of transitional care units are located within long term care centers and assisted living communities.
+Our network of transitional care units is located within long-term care centers and assisted living communities.
 This network was created to give patients access to a Fairview care team after being hospitalized at a Fairview hospital.

 Why Use Fairview TCN?

-The TCN offers a supportive environment for people who no longer require all the resources of a hospital, but who are still unable to return home.
+The TCN offers a supportive environment for people who no longer require all the resources of a hospital but are still unable to return home.

-Once you are ready to leave transitional care, the doctor and nurse practitioner will communicate with your primary doctor so that he or she is aware of what went on during your stay, including an update on any medication changes.
-If any additional services are needed, the transitional care unit social worker will arrange for them.
+Once you are ready to leave transitional care, your care team will communicate with your primary doctor about what went on during your stay, including an update on any medication changes.
+If additional services are needed, a social worker will arrange for them.